bcgov/aps-infra-platform/documentation/README.md

+---
-# Welcome
+title: Welcome

-The BC Government API Management Platform is a common component that serves as a central entry point for APIs, and acts as an intermediary between applications and backend services.
+---

+The API Program Services (APS) team provides two common components to support API management and discovery: the API Services Portal and the API Directory.

-If you are a developer or part of a government team, you can administer and manage your APIs using the [API Services Portal](https://api.gov.bc.ca/).
+If you are a developer or part of a government team, you can take advantage of the [API Services Portal](https://api.gov.bc.ca/) to administer and manage your APIs.
+The Portal provides API gateway functionality, creating a central entry point for APIs, and acting as an intermediary between applications and backend services.
 Within the Portal you can:

 - Define, configure, and manage API endpoints to ensure proper connectivity and access
 - Set up and manage security measures, including authentication, authorization,